Ginger Chai Recipe (Adrak wali Chai) – Bold, Warming & Ready in 10 Minutes

 Yes, you can.
 Skip adding milk to the recipe.

 It is recommended to make this tea fresh, but if you have leftover, you can store them in an airtight container for upto a day.
-Reheat over medium-low heat until the tea is fully warmed, then reserve.
+Reheat over medium-low heat until the tea is fully warmed, then serve.

 Serving Suggestions